Eric-exe/CP-Notes/Misc/Manhattan Distance - Farthest Two Points.md

 # Problem
-Find the max Manhattan distance given a array of points.
+Find the max Manhattan distance given an array of points.
 ```
 Input: points = [[3,10],[5,15],[10,2],[4,4]]
 Output: 18